LLMs and Quantum Computing in Trading

 What can quantum computing do?

 Quantum computing cannot currently do a huge amount.
-This is because the technology has not been 'solved' in the way that digital technology has, allowing for improvement, iterations and adaptation to use cases.
+This is because the technology has not been 'solved' in the way that digital technology has, allowing for improvement, iterations, and adaptation to use cases.
 Quantum computing is an idea, with parts of it implemented in technology.
 The core idea is that at the quantum level, particles can be in a superposition of multiple states at the same time.
-At some point these states can collapse into a single state.
+At some point, these states can collapse into a single state.

 In classical computing, parallelism is used to speed up sequential processes.
-But as anyone who has designed a parallel algorithm knows, this is a complex process which requires that the sequential algorithm can be translated into a parallel format.
+But as anyone who has designed a parallel algorithm knows, this is a complex process that requires that the sequential algorithm be translated into a parallel format.
 Additionally, the parallelism is limited by the nodes available to compute each parallel process.

 Quantum computing is a step beyond this, with a type of massively parallel computation, without requiring separate nodes to make each distinct parallel calculation.
 That is, the quantum effect of superposition can maintain multiple computations in a single state, which, ideally, gets collapsed into the solution, without an inherent time taken to do this.
 This can be contrasted with classical parallel computation, where there is an inherent time taken for each process to complete its calculation steps.

 The problem of sequential to parallel in classical computation is amplified however, as many problems cannot be specified in this way.
 But there is another problem, which is that the technology to do this is inherently unstable.
 The outside environment naturally intrudes upon the computational process.
-That is, it is very hard to separate out the computation from its surroundings, as it is making use of a natural, fundamental process which does not tend to separate out processing elements (in fact, it evolves as a unified whole, until it decoheres).
+That is, it is very hard to separate the computation from its surroundings, as it is making use of a natural, fundamental process that does not tend to separate processing elements (in fact, it evolves as a unified whole, until it decoheres).

-This is why the core of quantum computers are super-cooled and highly protected, in effect to isolate the computation from the environment.
+This is why the core of quantum computers is super-cooled and highly protected, in effect to isolate the computation from the environment.
 But this does not work out so well, currently.
 However, it may be that the algorithms that power gen AI might be suited to quantum parallelism, assuming it can become more effective.

 Quantum computing is based around computing using qubits that can have a state of 1 and 0, vs 1 or 0 for classical systems